survivejs/webpack-book/manuscript/packages/01_consuming.md

 [slow-deps](https://www.npmjs.com/package/slow-deps) can reveal which dependencies of a project are the slowest to install.

-[weigh](https://www.npmjs.com/package/weigh) can be used figure out the approximate size of a package when it’s served to a browser in different ways (uncompressed, minified, gzipped).
+[weigh](https://www.npmjs.com/package/weigh) can be used figure out the approximate size of a package when it's served to a browser in different ways (uncompressed, minified, gzipped).

 ## Conclusion